 72 hours in Chicago.

-A perfect weekend in my book is a weekend getaway with my boo.
+A perfect weekend, in my book. is a weekend getaway with Gavin.
 We agreed we needed more time away exploring other cities in the US, so we kicked off Gavin’s birthday doing just that.
 A weekend in Chicago is the perfect amount of time to see just about everything, you can probably do it all in a day or two.
 Chicago reminded me a lot of San Francisco, or at least what San Francisco used to look like.
 Chicago’s streets were clean and not once did we feel unsafe walking around, night or day.
 Getting around the city was easy enough by foot or uber.
 Something Gavin and I couldn’t get over was the amount of honking the cars do.
 There were times cars would honk at what seemed like nothing.
 We were in an uber and the driver started honking at the red light, it was hilarious.
 Overall the trip was great, and we enjoyed everything Chicago had to offer during our stay!

 WHAT TO DO